haiku/website/content/blog/AkshayAgarwal007/2017-05-18_gsoc_2017_first_two_weeks_of_community_bonding.md

 <p><b>Issues that I faced and how I resolved them:</b></p>

 <ul>
-    <li>I faced difficulties in pointing to the changed headers(rather than the
+    <li>I faced difficulties in pointing to the changed headers (rather than the
     one in system/develop) while compiling the test application.
 I used the -I flag with gcc pointing to the changed headers to get it done.</li>
     <li> I was not able to link the test application to the newly built
     libbe.so.
-I fixed it by adding the newly built libbe.so inside a lib folder next to my executable.</li>
+I fixed it by adding the newly built libbe.so inside a <i>lib</i> folder next to my executable.</li>
     <li> For getting a new build of libbe.so after my changes to files in the
     locale kit, I simply did <i>jam libbe.so</i> from within root of my Haiku clone